kfarooque/CongressApiResearch/ExploreBillTrends_R/README.md

 # Congress API Research - Explore Bill Trends (R version)

 Explore trends in bills based on data downloaded via ProPublica's Congress API.
-This uses tab-delimited data based on the JSON files obtained via the API (see the separate project [CongressApiResearch/DownloadResults](https://github.com/kfarooque/CongressApiResearch/tree/master/DownloadResults)), parses and mines text and data, and generates results and visuals based on identified trends.
+This uses tab-delimited data based on the JSON files obtained via the API (see the separate project [CongressApiResearch/DownloadResults](https://github.com/kfarooque/CongressApiResearch/tree/master/DownloadResults)), performs LDA topic modeling, and outputs a text summary of topics.

-**Currently this is in development and the exploration stage, so the methodology and outputs are subject to change.**
+**This project is in development and outputs may be expanded.**

 ### References
 * [ProPublica Congress API](https://projects.propublica.org/api-docs/congress-api/)